opnsense/docs/source/manual/how-tos/stunnel.rst

 :enable CRL:

-    Enable certificate revocation lists, when selected a CRL with the format XXXXXXXX.r0 is required in the chroot (:code:`/var/run/stunnel/certs/`).
+    Enable certificate revocation lists, when selected a CRL with the format XXXXXXXX.r0 is required in the (:code:`/var/run/stunnel/certs/`) directory.
     If certificates are managed from this machine, all attached CRLs will be generated automatically.
     For more information about this option, see CRLpath in stunnels manual.